albertpai/reactstrap_installation_guidance/README.md

 Let's start!

 ## 1. Install create-react

 - Run `npm install -g create-react-app`.
 - Run `create-react-app my-app`.
 - Run `cd my-app`.
-- Run `npm start`.
-(Alternatively, you can skip it and execute it at Step 4.)
+- Run `npm start` (Alternatively, you can skip it and execute it at Step 4).

 ## 2. Install reactstrap and peer dependencies via NPM

 Run `npm install --save reactstrap react react-dom

-(You can open another terminal if you skip running `npm start`.)
+(You can open another terminal if you skip running `npm start`).

 ## 3. Install Bootstrap